jelknernvcc/ghcictwebsite/source/sections/webdev/goals/sessionhtml_pretest.md

 So, as you take this pre-test, don’t stress about the score.
 Think of it as a tool for growth.
 Give it your best effort, and remember that this is just the beginning of your journey.
 The real learning starts now, and we’ll get through this together!

+#### Test Instructions

+This test is timed for 80 minutes.
+Please fill out your answers on the bubble sheet.
+You may rip the bubble sheet off of the rest of the packet and may write on both, but I will only grade the bubble sheet.
+Please write your name on both the bubble sheet and the test packet and turn in both.

 ### After you finish you pretest: